RDFLib/rdflib-web/README.md

 Requirements
 ------------
-FIXME: rdflib and flask where not installed with pip3
+FIXME: rdflib, flask and python-mimeparse where not installed automatically with pip3

 These are installed automatically if you install with pip

  * For the Web-apps: Flask, http://flask.pocoo.org/
   * (which in turn requires Jinja2 and Werkzeug)
-  * For correct content-negotiation: mimeparse (fallback without conneg)
+  * For correct content-negotiation: python-mimeparse (fallback without conneg)